-- Sit!
-Get your dog in the habit of sitting for every feeding and wait for your command.
-These can be so simple to do with rewards and lavishing the love for their obedience.
-Staying when you ask them to takes some time, and if you can maintain patience with your pooch, you will be able to train them the right way for being in public – and being polite!
+Staying when you ask them to takes some time, and if you can maintain patience with your puppy, you will be able to train them the right way for being in public – and being polite!

-Your dog deserves your time to train them properly, so take a moment and figure out how to make sure that you raise a good dog and not one who is likely to attack.
+Your dog deserves your time to train them properly, so take a moment and figure out how to ensure that you raise a good dog and not one who is likely to attack.
 These are animals, and dogs only behave as well as their owners.